Continue with Facebook

 Tax-advantaged savings accounts are beneficial because they reduce your taxable income.
 That means the money you put in your account is money you don’t have to pay taxes on.
 These accounts are especially helpful if you end up in the emergency room or want to schedule an office visit with an out-of-network provider.
 Since treatment and monitoring for desmoid tumors can be costly, you should make every effort to contribute to a tax-advantaged savings plan if you have one available to you.

 Do you feel you understand your health insurance coverage well?
 Do you have any tips for others about navigating health insurance for desmoid tumor care?
-Share your insights in the comments below, or start a conversation by posting on MyDesmoidTumorTeam.
+Let others know in the comments below.

 Get updates directly to your inbox.